eventnetusa/eventnet/src/_drafts/decades-greatest-hits-holiday-ed.md

       ## **2011 \| Nestle Deer Park: Recycling Education Tour**

-      The 2010’s was the decade of Eco-Awareness.
-We partnered with Nestle Deer Park to teach consumers that recycling works\!
-We produced an interactive glass enclosed vehicle featuring games and exhibits that showed recycling in action.
-The program garnered over 1M + over the road impressions reaffirming Nestle’s commitment to Keeping America Beautiful\!
+      It was a decade of Eco-Awareness\!
+We partnered with Nestle Deer Park to teach consumers that recycling works using an interactive glass enclosed vehicle.
+Events featured games, prizes and exhibits that displayed recycling in action.
+The Recycling Education Tour garnered 1M + impressions, reaffirming Nestle’s commitment to Keeping America Beautiful\!
     single_image_block:
       single_image_path:
     double_image_block: